Skip to main content

 Written by Tobias Schubotz

-Updated over a week ago
+Updated over a month ago

-Example of the safe setup;
+Example of a nested safe setup;

 2 Owners.
 One owner signs using an EOA (Metamask) while the other owner uses another safe.
 The threshold for this safe is 2 implying that both owners must sign the transaction in order for it to be successful.